ozgurcekmer/CUDA-NvidiaBlog/EasierIntroduction/README.md

 # An Even Easier Introduction to CUDA
 - The related NVIDIA blog is [here](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).
+- A case with a vector addition was investigated to demonstrate an easy implementation of CUDA to port the compute-intensive part of the code on NVIDIA GPUs.
+- The vector size here is ~17M.
 - An object-oriented approach has been implemented within the CUDA/C++ code.
 - A personal laptop with NVIDIA GeForce RTX 2070 with Max-Q Design is used for the simulations.